 I was born on an overseas business trip.

 By the time I was school-aged I had lived in three countries on two continents.
-My roots are in the rugged north of England – in Yorkshire where I spent my formative years before moving to Canada.
+My roots are in the rugged north of England, in Yorkshire, where I spent my formative years before moving to Canada.
 Later still I moved to Australia – then back to Canada – then back to Australia, etc., (three times so far) before calling Kingston home.

 For as long as I can remember, I’ve loved being in the kitchen.
-One of my earliest memories is being in my grandfather’s ancient Yorkshire kitchen and rolling out the pastry for jam tarts.
+One of my earliest memories is of being with my grandfather in his ancient Yorkshire kitchen, rolling out the pastry for jam tarts.
+(Hence the blog name.)
 I was three years old.

-Follow me to see what’s new in my kitchen – I’d love the pleasure of your company.
+Please follow me to see what’s new in my kitchen – I’d love the pleasure of your company.